Fentanyl Citrate (Actiq®)

 There are a number of things you can do to manage the side effects of fentanyl citrate.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 Constipation Caused by Pain Medications

-Your doctor or nurse may recommend a bowel regimen, using stool softeners and/or laxatives, to prevent or treat constipation.
+Your care team may recommend a bowel regimen, using stool softeners and/or laxatives, to prevent or treat constipation.
 Stool softeners (such as docusate sodium or Colace) work by bringing water into the stool, making it softer and easier to pass.
-A stimulant or laxative (such as Bisacodyl, Dulcolax, or Senakot) works by stimulating peristalsis, moving the stool through the bowel.
+A stimulant or laxative (such as Dulcolax (bisacodyl) or Senakot (senna)) works by stimulating the movements of stool through the bowel.
 Your provider may recommend Miralax (Polyethylene glycol 3350), which is an osmotic laxative.
 It works by causing water to be retained in the stool, softening the stool so it is easier to pass.
 These medications can be taken together.
 Untreated constipation can lead to a bowel blockage, so be sure to notify your healthcare team if you do not have a bowel movement for 3 or more days.

 Concerns About Addiction, Tolerance, and Dependence

 Many people who are prescribed opioid pain relievers are worried that they may become addicted to these medications.
 This fear stems from the fact that opioid medications can cause euphoria and pleasure when used by people who are not in pain.
-However, when these medications are used to treat physical pain, it is extremely unlikely that patients will become addicted to them.
+However, when these medications are used to treat physical pain, it is unlikely that patients will become addicted to them.
 Addiction is a psychological need for the drug that very rarely affects people who take opioids for pain control.
 People addicted to opioids use them for the purpose of getting "high".
 These people also crave opioids, lack control over their use, and will continue to use opioids despite knowing they are causing them harm.
 People experiencing pain use opioids to relieve their pain.